 We depend on the services provided by key management members.
 Competition for management talent is intense in the property development sector.
-In particular, we are highly dependent on Mr. Yong Zhang, our founder, Chairman and Chief Executive Officer, Ms. Yuyan Yang, our co-founder and Mr. Tom Gurnee, our Chief Financial Officer.
+In particular, we are highly dependent on Mr. Yong Zhang, our founder, Chairman and Chief Executive Officer, Ms. Yuyan Yang, our co-founder, and Mr. Tom Gurnee, our Chief Financial Officer.
 We do not maintain key employee insurance.
 In the event that we lose the services of any key management member, we may be unable to identify and recruit suitable successors in a timely manner or at all, which will adversely affect our business and operations.
-In 2008 particularly, we experienced high turnover at the COO, CAO, CFO and subsidiary general manager positions.
+In 2008 particularly, we experienced high turnover at the Chief Operating Officer, Chief Accounting Officer, Chief Financial Officer and subsidiary general manager positions.
 Moreover, we may need to employ and retain more management personnel to support an expansion into other Tier II cities on a much larger geographical scale.
 If we cannot attract and retain suitable human resources, especially at the management level, our business and future growth will be adversely affected.

-Increases in the price of raw materials may increase our cost of sales and reduce our earnings.
+Increases in the price of raw materials or labor costs may increase our cost of sales and reduce our earnings.

-Our third-party contractors are responsible for procuring almost all of the raw materials used in our project developments.
+We outsource the design and construction of our projects under development to third-party service providers.
+Our third-party contractors are responsible for provider labor and procuring almost all of the raw materials used in our project developments.
 Our construction contracts typically provide for fixed or capped payments, but the payments are subject to changes in government-suggested prices for certain raw materials we use, such as steel.
-Any increase in costs which may result in adjustments in payments under our construction contracts could result in an increase in our construction costs.
-In the event that the price of any raw materials, including cement, concrete blocks and bricks increases in the future, such increase could be passed on to us by our contractors, and our construction costs would increase accordingly.
+Any increase in labor costs or other costs which may result in adjustments in payments under our construction contracts could result in an increase in our construction costs.
+In the event that the price of any raw materials, including cement, concrete blocks and bricks, increase in the future, such increase could be passed on to us by our contractors, and our construction costs would increase accordingly.
+Passing such increased costs to our customers may result in reduced sales and delay our ability to complete sales for our projects.
 Any input cost increase could reduce our earnings to the extent we are unable to pass these increased costs to our customers.